huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-local.md

 sudo apt install azure-cli
 ```

-Now that we have downloaded and installed azure command line we need to connect to it
+Now that we have downloaded and installed azure command line, we need to connect to it
 ```
 az login
 ```
 <img src="Images/azlogin.PNG">

-Follow the on screen prompt and input the code it provides on the website then select your microsoft account that you used for the previous lab
+Follow the on-screen prompt and input the code it provides on the website then select your microsoft account that you used for the previous lab

 After you have logged in you will be given an output that contains the information about your microsoft azure account

 <img src="Images/azdetailsred.PNG">

-When you use azure cli it will assign anything you create to your default subscription so if you have multiple subscriptions on your account we will need to set this
+When you use azure cli it will assign anything you create to your default subscription so if you have multiple subscriptions on your account, we will need to set this

 To change your default subscription is a quick task